Well Disclosure and Sale of Foreclosed Property

 There are two circumstances where a Well Disclosure Certificate is not required, but a statement is made and certified on the deed or instrument of conveyance:

 - If the number and status of wells remain unchanged from the previously filed Well Disclosure Certificate, a statement may be placed on the deed or other instrument of conveyance stating “I am familiar with the property described in this instrument and I certify that the status and number of wells on the described real property have not changed since the last previously filed Well Disclosure Certificate.”
 This statement must be certified by the buyer or seller.
-To check on previously filed certificates, visit the MDH Well Management Section, Well Disclosure Look-up or contact the Well Management Section at 651-201-4600 or 800-383-9808.
+To check on previously filed certificates, visit the MDH Well Management Section, Well Disclosure Certificate Information or contact the Well Management Section at 651-201-4600 or 800-383-9808.

 - If there are no wells on the property, then the Seller must certify a statement on the deed that reads “The Seller certifies that the Seller does not know of any wells on the described real property.”
 This statement should not be used simply because the seller has no immediate knowledge of any wells on the property.
 The seller must determine if any wells exist, such as by checking state and local records, comparing the age of the home and the date when municipal water was provided, and having a well contractor or property inspector check the property.